pratyushmittal/full-stack-course/README.md

 ### Course outline

-- Create a very simple group blog
+- Create a very simple blog: something like Twitter
     - anyone can register and post in plain text
     - show all posts in decreasing order
 - push it to production